Microvascular imaging and matrix probe innovations enhance diagnostic ultrasound at north-east hospitals

 Picture: Trainee midwife sonographer Nicola Hunt, sonographer Danielle Vout, lead sonographer Kendra Exley, Canon Medical Systems UK ultrasound applications specialist Sean Gibson and sonographer Penny Hepplestone.

-See the full report on page 32 of the June 2021 issue of RAD Magazine.
+Published on page 32 of the June 2021 issue of RAD Magazine.